Michael Ballack

-Michael Ballack (/de/; born 26 September 1976) is a German former professional footballer.
+Michael Ballack (/de/; born 26 September 1976) is a German former professional footballer who is now a football agent.
 He was selected by Pelé as one of FIFA's 100 Greatest Living Players, and as the UEFA Club Midfielder of the Year in 2002.
 He won the German Footballer of the Year award three times – in 2002, 2003 and 2005.
-Ballack was known for his passing range, powerful shot, physical strength and commanding presence in midfield.
+Ballack was known for his passing range, powerful shot, strength and commanding presence in midfield.